-Not only will this cause your pet bad breath and tooth loss, but it can cause serious diseases such as heart failure and bacterial blood infection.
+Not only will this cause your pet bad breath and tooth loss, but it can cause serious diseases such as heart failure and bacterial blood infections.
 Plaque seeds bacteria into the blood stream and can lead to serious problems.
 Dental disease is also very painful for your pet.
-Think of how irritating it was the last time that you had a popcorn kernel imbedded under your gum.
-Now imagine the discomfort that your pet feels with tartar and plaque creeping between its teeth and gums.
+Think of how irritating it was the last time that you had a popcorn kernel embedded under your gum.
+Now, imagine the discomfort that your pet feels with tartar and plaque creeping between its teeth and gums.

 Do not fret!
 There is hope!
 Periodic dental cleanings can significantly reduce plaque build-up on your pet's teeth, thereby preventing dental disease and the associated complications.

 The cleaning is performed while your pet is under anesthesia to enable a safe, thorough cleaning.
 A machine called an ultrasonic descaler quickly removes visible tartar and plaque.
 Special instruments called curettes are used to remove tartar and plaque that have already begun working under the gums.
 Once the teeth are cleaned, the next step is a thorough polishing of all the teeth surfaces.
-This whitens the teeth and smoothes the surface to help prevent plaque from reestablishing itself.
-Lastly the teeth are treated with fluoride which gives them strength and helps to prevent cavities.
+This whitens the teeth and smooths the surface to help prevent plaque from reestablishing itself.
+Lastly, the teeth are treated with fluoride, which gives them strength and helps to prevent cavities.

 Once your pet goes home, not only will its teeth be cleaner and its breath smell fresher, but it will feel better and be much healthier.

 Annual Heartworm Testing and Preventive Screening